History of Miyazaki 宮崎の歴史

 Takachiho Shrine is built within a grove of tall cedars, located west of the town center.
 The town of Takachiho is infamous for well legends of Japanese mythology.
 Today, the legend is reenacted to a 33 episode night dance, the performances are held on Saturday evenings from mid November to mid Feburary.

-: A 15 minute walk from Takachiho bus center, along the way to Takchiho Gorge.
+Access information: A 15 minute walk from Takachiho bus center, along the way to Takchiho Gorge.

 Tel: 0982-72-2413